grantharper/recipe-ocr/README.md

 The mid-pipeline text output will be sent to the output directories defined in `application.properties`.
 Make sure to review the output after each step since the OCR has a tendency to pick up extra notes and splotches as characters which will then show up in the recipe json.

-Once you have edited the txt files, run the application again.
-For any image file that already has a corresponding text file, the image will not go through OCR again.
-The parser will simply read in the existing text file and translate that to json.
+Once you have edited the txt files, the next step is to process the text into json.
+To define your own recipe parser, implement the RecipeParser interface or another interface or abstract class that extend/implement that interface.
+To determine which parser the application will use, set the property `recipeParserImplementationClass` in `application.properties`

+Review the json and then load the recipes into the elasticsearch index.

 ## Elasticsearch Searches